Implications of conformal invariance in momentum space: <TJJ>

 where $\a_j^{a_2 a_3}$, $j=1,2,3,4$ are constants.
 In particular all constants are symmetric in the group indices, $\a_j^{a_3 a_2} = \a_j^{a_2 a_3}$, $j=1,2,3,4$.
 If the integrals diverge, the regularisation \eqref{a:scheme} should be used.

 \textbf{Secondary conformal Ward identities.} The independent secondary CWIs are

 where $\Lo$ and $\Ro$ are given by \eqref{a:L} and \eqref{a:R}.
-The identity denoted by the asterisk is redundant, \textit{i.e.}, it is trivially satisfied in all cases and does not impose any additional conditions on primary constants.
+The identity denoted by the asterisk is redundant, \textit{i.e.}, it is trivially satisfied in all cases and does not impose any additional conditions on the primary constants.
+Furthermore, the transverse Ward identities imply that the right-hand sides of \eqref{e:tjjseccwi1} and \eqref{e:tjjseccwi1a} vanish.
 The secondary CWIs lead to the following relations,